Single-machine high-availability (active-active) deployment

 ArcGIS Server geoprocessing services support two execution modes: synchronous and asynchronous.
 Synchronous execution follows a stateless request-response pattern and is completely supported in an active-active configuration.
 Asynchronous execution follows a stateful request-response pattern and is the default.
 In order to use asynchronous execution in an active-active configuration, you'll need to consider the following:

 - When submitting an asynchronous geoprocessing job, you're returned a job ID that refers to the submitted job and its outputs.
 Only the ArcGIS Server site that receives the original request will be able to recognize this ID.
 For this reason, the active-active configuration requires you to define affinity in your load balancer (also known as sticky sessions) if you would like to use asynchronous execution.
-This will help provide high availability for asynchronous geoprocessing and map service outputs.
-Refer to your load balancer vendor to understand the implications of enabling sticky sessions.
+Not all load balancers support sticky sessions.
+Sticky sessions also require additional logic in the load balancer and can potentially hinder the performance of your site under very heavy load.
+Always refer to your load balancer vendor to understand the implications of enabling sticky sessions.

 - If your geoprocessing service does not use map services to render outputs and no outputs of type 'File' have been defined, you can select synchronous execution for your geoprocessing services.
 No sticky sessions in your load balancer are required.